Timniem/dave_streamlit/README.md

 ## Features

 - 🔍 Searchable and filterable VUS table from VKGL dataset
-- 📊 Force plot visualization of DAVE1 LP score contributions
+- 📊 Force plot visualization of DAVE LP probability contribution scores.
 - 🧪 3D visualization of wild-type and mutant proteins using Py3Dmol

 ---